119 Power Pilferers Netted In South Punjab - UrduPoint

 119 Power Pilferers Netted In South Punjab

-The operation against power pilferers was underway as 119 power pilferers were caught while stealing electricity in a day across South Punjab under the directions of Chief Executive Officer Multan Electric Power Company (MEPCO) Engineer Rana Muhammad Ayub Khan

-MULTAN, (UrduPoint / Pakistan Point News - 24th May, 2024) The operation against power pilferers was underway as 119 power pilferers were caught while stealing electricity in a day across South Punjab under the directions of Chief Executive Officer Multan Electric Power Company (MEPCO) Engineer Rana Muhammad Ayub Khan.
+MULTAN, (UrduPoint / Pakistan Point News - 30th May, 2024) The operation against power pilferers was underway as 119 power pilferers were caught while stealing electricity in a day across South Punjab under the directions of Chief Executive Officer MEPCO Engineer Rana Muhammad Ayub Khan.

-A fine sum of over Rs 7.4 million was imposed on power pilferers and near about Rs one million was recovered.
-Cases were also registered against 84 power pilferers in different police stations.
+A fine of over Rs 7.6 million was imposed on power pilferers and near about Rs 1.3 million fine was recovered and deposited into the National exchequer.
+As many as 77 new cases were also registered against the power pilferers.

 Recent Stories